AppMath-masters/kademlia_gossip_implementation/README.md

 Regardless of the answer *N*, the node *O* sends *On* a message that it can change the list of its neighbors.

 After being added to the system, a new node asks all of its neighbors for information about the files stored in them and saves it.

+## Client

+The repository contains a minimalistic client.
+It allows easy access to basic features like connecting to the system, adding or searching for a file.
+Use the command `python client.py` and open the specified port with a web browser.